ankitr1845/sorting-visualizer/README.md

-Sorting Visualizer is an interactive web-based application that demonstrates various sorting algorithms through visual animations.
-This project helps users understand the inner workings of sorting techniques by visualizing how data elements are rearranged in real time.
+Sorting Visualizer is an interactive web-based application designed to demonstrate various sorting algorithms through real-time animations.
+It helps users understand sorting techniques such as Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, and Quick Sort by visually representing how data elements are rearranged.
+The project features customizable array sizes and sorting speeds, allowing users to experiment with different scenarios.
+Built using HTML, CSS, and JavaScript, the application dynamically updates the DOM to animate the sorting process

-Features:
-✅ Multiple Sorting Algorithms – Supports Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort, and more.
-✅ Real-Time Visualization – Watch the sorting process step by step with animations.
-✅ Customizable Array Size & Speed – Adjust the number of elements and sorting speed.
-✅ Randomized Data Generation – Generate a new dataset with random values.
-✅ User-Friendly Interface – Simple and intuitive UI with interactive controls.

-Technologies Used:
-🟢 Frontend: HTML, CSS, JavaScript
-⚙️ Animation Library: CSS animations